 Expressions of Interest are accepted until February 1 or until positions are filled.
 Active affiliation with a GBSN Member institution is required.Experience and/or expertise relevant to a participating country (Ghana, Mexico, South Africa, and Sri Lanka) is preferred but not required.

 Looking to experience simulation learning?
-Marketplace Simulation invites business school faculty to join one of two upcoming Train the Trainer workshops:
+Marketplace Simulation invites business school faculty to join the upcoming Train the Trainer workshop in Knoxville, TN, USA, May 12–15, 2026.

 These are immersive, hands-on workshops where professors play our simulations firsthand and discover new ways to teach, coach, and connect with students.
 You won’t just hear about experiential learning—you’ll experience it for yourself.